-The percentage of stocks above the 50-day SMA is a breadth indicator that measures the degree of participation in an index, the S&P 500 in this case.
+The percentage of stocks above the 50-day SMA is a breadth indicator that measures the degree of participation in an index - in this case, the S&P 500.
 This article will show two methods to use this indicator as part of a trading strategy.
 First, a long-term moving average can be applied to identify the general tone of the market, which is either bullish or bearish.
 Second, a short-term moving average can be used to identify pullbacks and bounces.
 Putting these two together, chartists can look for pullbacks when the general tone is bullish and bounces when the general tone is bearish.
 The idea is to participate in the bigger trend with a better risk-reward ratio.

-As the chart below shows, the raw data for this indicator can be quite volatile with frequent crosses above/below the 50% line.
-In general, the bulls have the trading edge when the indicator is above 50% and the bears have the edge when the below 50%.
+As the chart below shows, the raw data for this indicator can be quite volatile, with frequent crosses above/below the 50% line.
+In general, the bulls have the trading edge when the indicator is above 50% and the bears have the edge when it is below 50%.

 The raw data is too choppy for an effective system.
 Therefore, chartists can use moving averages to smooth the data and reduce volatility.
 A long moving average can be used to set the overall tone, bullish or bearish.
 A short moving average can then be used to identify overbought or oversold levels.
 There are three steps to developing this system with two moving averages.

 1. Define the market tone with a long-term moving average.
 Smoothing the indicator with a 150-day EMA will greatly reduce volatility and allow chartists to establish a general tone for the S&P 500.
 Even though a move above 50% is technically bullish and a move below 50% bearish, whipsaws can be reduced by using buffers for bullish and bearish thresholds.
 Therefore, a move above 52.5% is deemed bullish until countered with a move below 47.5%.
 Conversely, a move below 47.5% is deemed bearish until countered with a move above 52.5%.